 My mother loved school and wanted to be a teacher.
-She was from a very large family and quit school to help support her family at a very young age.
+She was one of 13 children and quit school to help support her family at a very young age.
 When I was contemplating what to study in college, she encouraged me to go into education.
 I didn't exactly know what I wanted to do so I followed her dream.
 Being a teacher would've been an easier path for me, but it wasn't MY path.
 I was a 25 year old teacher when I first started questioning my life's purpose.
 I left the profession before having my son and continued to contemplate what was next for me.
 My life led me to study Chinese Medicine.
 The decision was most definitely NOT what was "expected" of me.
 However, I was strongly pulled in that direction and I felt I had no choice but to follow that call.
 I am forever grateful for that training and how I see illness and disease and medicine and healing.
 And yet, there is more for me that my heart seeks to discover.

 I came upon an excerpt of the poem, "To an English friend in Africa" by Ben Okri this particular part caught my attention:

 Learn to be what you are in the seed of your spirit

 Learn to be free yourself from all things that have moulded you